pensando/pensando-elk/docs/overview.rst

 Current Verison:  0.0.1a

+.. seealso:: For more information on each of the components in Pensando-ELK, visit the :ref:`components`

 The pensando-elk implementation is a combination of several open source, Elastic based applications plus the Pensando Systems implementation of Elastic logstash/filebeat applications.
 By downloading and installing the pensando-elk software, there is a curated view of the following, disparate implementations: